Apollo 13 moon mission leader James Lovell dies at 97

 The plan involved the astronauts moving from the service module, which was hemorrhaging oxygen, into the cramped, dark and frigid lunar lander while they rationed their dwindling oxygen, water and electricity.
 Using the lunar module as a lifeboat, they swung around the moon, aimed for Earth and raced home.

+“There is never a guarantee of success when it comes to space,” McClintock said.
+Lovell showed a “leadership role and heroic efforts in the recovery of Apollo 13.”

 By coolly solving the problems under the most intense pressure imaginable, the astronauts and the crew on the ground became heroes.
-In the process of turning what seemed routine into a life-and-death struggle, the entire flight team had created one of NASA's finest moments that ranks with Neil Armstrong’s and Buzz Aldrin's walks on the moon nine months earlier.
+In the process of turning what seemed routine into a life-and-death struggle, the entire flight team had created one of NASA's finest moments.

 "They demonstrated to the world they could handle truly horrific problems and bring them back alive," said Launius.